 Why Leadership Development in the Technology Industry Is Different

 Leadership development at Silicon Valley companies is different from other organizations in several ways:

 - The speed of change.
 Businesses move at an accelerated pace in the tech sector.
 They often operate on 3-month plans (because things change too quickly to plan beyond that).
 Many are seeking to double their size in the next 12–24 months.

 - Intense competition for talent.
 Companies live or die based on their talent, and employees can and do move around.

 - Focus on culture.
 Companies are proud of their corporate cultures and use them to keep and recruit talent.

 - High levels of stress.
 Workloads are enormous in Silicon Valley.
 The often-young leaders and employees feel under pressure constantly.

 - Common needs among tech leaders.
-Leadership development in this industry is focused on basic management skills, emotional intelligence, stress management skills, ability to manage globally dispersed teams, and being able to influence rather than just tell people what to do.
+Leadership development in this industry is focused on basic management skills, emotional intelligence, stress management skills, the ability to manage globally dispersed teams, and being able to influence rather than just tell people what to do.

 - An allergic reaction to common leadership development practices.
 Many Silicon Valley leaders don’t like off-the-shelf content.
 They want solutions supported by research.
-And, surprisingly, they often eschew training that is purely delivered digitally.
+And, perhaps surprisingly, they often eschew training that is purely delivered digitally.